Yacht

 The superyacht Azzam, the longest private yacht, as of 2018.

 A yacht (/jɒt/) is a sail- or motor-propelled watercraft made for pleasure, cruising, or racing.
 There is no standard definition, though the term generally applies to vessels with a cabin intended for overnight use.
-To be termed a yacht, as opposed to a boat, such a pleasure vessel is likely to be at least 33 ft in length and may have been judged to have good aesthetic qualities.

 The Commercial Yacht Code classifies yachts 24 m and over as large.
 Such yachts typically require a hired crew and have higher construction standards.
 Further classifications for large yachts are commercial: carrying no more than 12 passengers; private: solely for the pleasure of the owner and guests, or by flag, the country under which it is registered.
 A superyacht (sometimes megayacht) generally refers to any yacht (sail or power) longer than 40 m.

 Racing yachts are designed to emphasize performance over comfort.
 Charter yachts are run as a business for profit.
 As of 2020, there were more than 15,000 yachts of sufficient size to require a professional crew.